 Baked Swedish Meatballs

 I’m always happy when I can get a halfway decent photograph of meat, especially ground meat, and these Low-Carb Baked Swedish Meatballs, and if you’re looking for Appetizers Recipes for the Super Bowl, these little meatballs are a great choice for football fans who are watching their carbs and this seemed like a perfect recipe to feature for Friday Favorites this week!
 The recipe was inspired by Oven-Baked Swedish Meatballs from a Swedish food blog called Anne’s Food, but if your experience to Swedish Meatballs is limited to Ikea Swedish Meatballs, it might be only the seasonings used in this recipe that are familiar.

-What I loved about Anne’s recipe is the finely chopped onion, that she didn’t use breadcrumbs or serve the meatballs with a creamy gravy, and the way they were baked instead of fried, and when I made these again for new photos I took it one step healthier and switched out half the meat for ground turkey sausage.
+What I loved about Anne’s recipe is the finely chopped onion, that she didn’t use breadcrumbs or serve the meatballs with a creamy gravy, and the way they were baked instead of fried, and when I made these again for new photos I switched out half the meat for ground turkey sausage.
 You could certainly use pork sausage too if you want more fat for Keto!
 I tested the recipe with my niece Kara, and we both thought they were delicious.
-If you don’t care about making the meatballs lower in fat you could also use all ground beef, half ground pork, or half pork sausage.